javathunderman/858spring2024_assignment2/hotspots/README.md

-# Assignment 2
+# Problem 1: Hotspots

 You need to implement the function "hotspots" in the file hotspot.h

 To install parlay and download the graph files:

-`> make install`
+`> mkdir build

-To compile:
+ > cd build
+ > cmake ..

+To compile from inside the build folder:

-`> make hotspots`
+`> make

 To run:

-`> make runsmall`
+`> ./hotspots 100

 or

-`> make runlarge`
+`> ./hotspots graph_data/com_orkut_sym.adj

-These should all run with the stub that is included, but, of course, not give the right answers.
+These should all run with the stub that is included but not give the right answers.

-You can look into the Makefile to see what they are doing.